chipjarred/JSONRPC/README.md

 # JSONRPC

 `JSONRPC` is a small Swift package for easily implementing both TCP and Unix domain socket-based JSON-RPC clients and servers.
-I'm implementing it for my own use, but putting in the public domain for others to use as well.
+I'm implementing it for my own use, but putting it in the public domain for others to use as well.
 It is a work in progress, and at the moment it has some limitations (which I plan to eliminate):

 - It only supports JSON-RCP Version 2.0.
 There is code to support Version 1.0 in the various Request/Response types, but not yet available for use to actually use in sessions, and there is no code to handle Version 1.1 specifically.
 - For TCP connections you have to specify the address as an IPv4 or IPv6 address and port.
 I've yet to implement DNS look-up to resolve host names.